rvekeria678/MesoMerchant/README.md

 * [Technologies](#technologies)

 ## General info

-## Technologies
+The purpose of this website is to direct users to a place where they can download and install the Mesomerchant game.
+Further, there is information on the development process of the game; users are able to download documentation regarding the game's mechanics as well as domain research used to get familiar with certain technologies and historical resources used to create an immersive experience.

-The purpose of this application to create a website that will house all information related to the game 'MesoTrading' which was created for Software Engineering 1, a course offered by the University of Massachusetts, Lowell.
-The following are a list of documents that are available for download for the user:
+The following are a list of documents that can be downloaded from the site:
 - Intermediate Assignments
     - Requirements Document
     - Use Case Diagram